newbieg/WomenOfHistory/CONTRIBUTING.md

 Some of the women in this project may be completely fictional, such as Hua Mulan.
 Such a story is acceptable if it is important to the society that such a legend is told.
 An explanation of how you think it changed society is greatly appreciated.
 Some ancient Goddesses and similar may ultimately be addressed under this rule.

 Provide links to resources wherever possible; while a description of how you find this subject personally interesting is certainly accepted and imprtant to the reader, the goal often is to inspire further interest of the reader.
-We want the reader to be left wanting to know more about our subject.
+We want the reader to be left wanting to learn more about our subject and to provide ways to do so.

 Length of an article should be between 3 to 10 printed pages (400 words per page, or 200 words and a good picture).
 If the subject is of incredible importance to you and 10 pages is not enough, that's OK, just make sure the writing is of clear quality beyond that point.